tulasiram58827/ocr_tflite/README.md

 # Converting Opensourced OCR Models to TFLite

 This repository is to create tflite models for the available ocr models.
-Till now I have converted two popular OCR models to TFLite and also added inference codes.
+Till now I have converted two popular OCR models to TFLite and also added inference code.

 ### TFLite Models Available